kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 ## Summary

-This KEP adds an optional field to the Kueue `Configuration` struct that enables the effect of `manageJobsWithoutQueueName` to be controlled on a per-namespace basis for all Kueue integrations.
+This KEP adds a field `managedJobsNamespaceSelector` to the Kueue `Configuration` struct that enables how Jobs submitted without a `kueue.x-k8s.io/queue-name` label are processed by Kueue to be controlled on a per-namespace basis for all Kueue integrations.

+This is a generalization of `integrations.podOptions.namespaceSelector`, which provides per-namespace processing of Jobs submitted without a `queue-name` for only the `Pod`, `Deployment`, and `StatefulSet` integrations.
+This KEP will deprecate `integrations.podOptions.namespaceSelector`, which will be removed entirely in a future release.
 -->

 ## Motivation